Why Turtle Island Fiji Resort Is a Bucket-List Tropical Vacation

 The flight is expensive but memorable.
 You climb aboard a cute, no-frills Hawker seaplane: a small plane that rests on pontoons, and takes off and lands in the water.

-Turtle Airways' fleet includes four-seater seaplanes (that actually seat three in the back seat) and slightly larger models with three rows.
+Turtle Airways' fleet includes four-seater seaplanes (that actually seats three in the back seat) and slightly larger models with three rows.
 Maple Leafers, take note: Hawkers are constructed in British Columbia, and Turtle Airways pilots tend to be young Canadians.

 The plane is compact but not cramped.
-You buckle yourself in and put on noise-cancelling headphones to drown out the din of the engines and propeller.
+You buckle yourself in and put on noise-canceling headphones to drown out the din of the engines and propeller.
 Then, most passengers press their face to the window and keep it there.

 The sights are astounding: emerald islands, turquoise seas, azure sky.
 You're high up enough to see the ravishing contours of coral reefs and close enough to watch the progress of boats.
 Aah, you think, this is the way to see the South Pacific.
 Flying on a seaplane is something every luxury traveler should try.

 If you choose to connect to Turtle Island via Turtle Airways, your Turtle Island planning agent in the States will make everything easy.

 • Ask about wait times; they can be up to five or six hours, in which case you can check out the other Nadi-based airlines that will fly you to Turtle Island